Canggu Is The Kid-Friendly Bali Trip Your Family Deserves

 Where Do The Cool Kids Go?

 The place to stay in Bali is Canggu.
 It's about 45 minutes outside of Seminyak and was once a sleepy little village visited by hippies and surfers.
 Nowadays it's created quite a buzz, reinventing itself as the Byron Bay of Bali.
 It's not too busy so you can always get a table for lunch and you can walk down the streets without being knocked over by Aussies on motorbikes.
 But it's also not too quiet so that you miss out on all the fun.
-There's LOADS of cool cafes, restaurants, shops and beach bars so the adults can still have fun - and the majority of them are kid-friendly.
+There are LOADS of cool cafes, restaurants, shops and beach bars so the adults can still have fun - and the majority of them are kid-friendly.
 It's not a resort town so book a family villa with a pool and make that your base to explore all that Canggu (or "the Gu" as the cool kids call it) has to offer.

 Where To Eat?

-Like I said, there are so many options and there seems to be a new cafe popping up every week (run by an ex-pat Aussie who has had enough of the fast-pace life).
+As I said, there are so many options and there seems to be a new cafe popping up every week (run by an ex-pat Aussie who has had enough of the fast-pace life).
 A family favourite for us is the Echo Beach House where you can get fresh seafood cooked before your very eyes as you enjoy an ice-cold beer as the sun goes down over Echo Beach.
 It's super cheap (like $10 for a fresh seafood plate!), has all-you-can-eat sides (great for hungry toddlers who can't wait for their meal to arrive) and I would go as far as saying that the seafood is the best in Bali - even better than the famous Jimbaran Bay.
 For yummy Mexican food with lots of space for little ones to run around - and even a cactus garden to explore - you can't go past La Mexicana.
 They have a cheap kids menu with mini Mexican favourites.
-My son's favourite restaurant might not tout itself as kid-friendly (I would go as far as saying it's a romantic couples night out kind of place) but Dandelion was soooooo super welcoming to kids.
+My son's favourite restaurant might not tout itself as kid-friendly (I would go as far as saying it's a romantic couple night out kind of place) but Dandelion was soooooo super welcoming to kids.
 The waitstaff took my son by the hand, showed him the resident rabbits and handed him lettuce to feed these cute bunnies.
-Needless to say he was in his element and we got to enjoy some local cuisine in a fine dining setting, overlooking the rice paddy fields.
+Needless to say, he was in his element and we got to enjoy some local cuisine in a fine dining setting, overlooking the rice paddy fields.

 Where To Play

 Finns Recreational Club (formerly Canggu Club) is a mega water park that you could easily spend a whole day at.
 There are loads of waterslides at every age level, including one that even adults will think twice about entering.
-There are rope swings, a lazy river with floats, tipping buckets and plenty of deck chairs for relaxing and enjoying a meal (and a cocktail or too).
+There are rope swings, a lazy river with floats, tipping buckets and plenty of deck chairs for relaxing and enjoying a meal (and a cocktail or two).
 Entry is less than $100 for the whole family and it's not overly busy so you'll never be lining up for rides!

 Canggu's beaches are a mecca for surfers but not so much young kids who want to paddle.
 It doesn't seem to matter because there's so much atmosphere on the beaches, take the kids to the beach for sunset to hear music playing, people drinking on beanbags and all walks of life enjoying the pink skyscape.
-There is also lots of people flying drones and various other contraptions that will entrance your toddlers as they gaze up into the sky.
+There are also lots of people flying drones and various other contraptions that will entrance your toddlers as they gaze up into the sky.
 Start at Old Mans Beach and walk your way up to Echo Beach.
 Grab some freshly cooked corn from one of the vendors along the way and enjoy the atmosphere.

 Old Man's Beach Bar

 It might seem like an oxymoron but the bars in Canggu are super kid-friendly!
 I especially love The Lawn where you can stretch out on a picnic rug on the grass and watch the surfers, take a dip in the pool or sit upstairs to get the best view of the sunset - there's even a rocking horse for the kids!
-Also a favourite of the whole family is Old Man's which reminds me of a classic Aussie beer garden that's been gentrified with cool mosaic tiles, an outdoor shower for the beach goers and Western-style pub meals.
+Also a favourite of the whole family is Old Man's which reminds me of a classic Aussie beer garden that's been gentrified with cool mosaic tiles, an outdoor shower for the beachgoers and Western-style pub meals.
 A little hideaway spot we discovered that I am hesitant to tell you about is a little shanty bar overlooking Echo Beach called Captain Catch.
 It is super cheap, kinda kitsch, never busy, has kid-friendly meals and happy hour cocktails for a big chunk of the day meaning you can spend a lot of time here as your kids roam around on the waterfront.
 Of course pretty much anywhere you go in Bali is a bar, all the cafes serve alcohol, so pull up a deck chair and relax - it's Bali, baby!

 Echo Beach House